roy-ch/Dual-Data-Alignment/README.md

 - [ ] Release checkpoint and inference code
 - [ ] Release training set and training script
 - [ ] Release code for DDA data construction
-- [ ] Release code for DDA data construction
+- [ ] Release model and code for The 6th Face Anti-Spoofing Workshop

 ## ✍️ Citing